ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-68. What would be the resulting tensor after the application of the MaxPool layer (8.78)?
+Q. What would be the resulting tensor after the application of the MaxPool layer (8.78)?

 <details><summary><b>Answer</b></summary>